-DIRECT TRANSFER AGREEMENTS/MAJOR RELATED PROGRAMS (DTA/MRP)
+Direct Transfer Agreements/Major Related Programs (DTA/MRP)

-To help transfer students better prepare for the junior year, twoyear and four-year institutions work together to create transfer associate pathways outlining the appropriate courses in order for students to be well prepared to enter the major upon transfer.
+To help transfer students better prepare for the junior year, twoyear and four-year colleges work together to create transfer degree pathways outlining courses that prepare students to enter the major upon transfer.
 Major Related Program (MRP) pathways follow one of the two statewide transfer agreements - the DTA format or the Associate in Science (AS-T) format.

-Several MRP degrees follow the DTA guidelines and thus share the same benefits as described above, but provide specific preparation for the specific majors identified:
+Several MRP degrees follow the DTA guidelines and share the same benefits as described above, but provide preparation for the specific majors identified:

 - Associate in Biology DTA/MRP

 - Associate in Business DTA/MRP

+- Associate in Computer Science DTA/MRP

-- Associate in Math Education-DTA
+- Associate in Math Education DTA/MRP

 - Associate in Music DTA/MRP

 - Associate in pre-Nursing DTA/MRP

-Students interested in learning more about any of the MRP requirements in any specific area should seek advising from experts in those disciplines, counselors or the SCC and SFCC Transfer Centers.
+Students interested in learning more about any of the MRP requirements should seek advising from faculty in those disciplines, counselors or Transfer Centers.
 Students completing one of these MRPs will have that specific degree posted on their transcript; the more general DTA will not be posted.
 For more information, see the transfer program outlines section of this catalog.

-ASSOCIATE IN SCIENCE-TRANSFER (AS-T)
+Associate in Science-Transfer (AS-T)

-The Associate in Science-Transfer (AS-T) degree is intended for students majoring in engineering and science who wish to transfer as juniors to four-year institutions in Washington.
+The Associate in Science-Transfer (AS-T) degree is intended for students majoring in engineering and science who wish to transfer as juniors to a four-year college in Washington.

-Students who earn this degree will transfer with about half of the lower division general education courses required by fouryear institutions.
+Students who earn this degree will transfer with about half of the lower division general education courses required by fouryear colleges.
 Remaining general education courses may be taken after transferring.
 This degree allows students to concentrate on fulfilling pre-major coursework in their intended field of study.
-A number of different options are offered with two basic tracks.
+Several different options are offered with two basic tracks.